satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

-Including data with an article enables readers and reviewers to only evaluate the quality, relevance, and robustness of the data used by the authors of a study, but

-the results of the study are tightly coupled to the data BUTT
+Including data with an article enables readers and reviewers to only evaluate the quality, relevance, and robustness of the data used by the authors of a study, but also to determine generalizable the results of the study are or whether it is tightly coupled to this particular data set.

 potentially to drill down through, for example, preprocessing stages of an image analysis pipeline to better understand and evaluate each stage